WDI-SEA/express-pokedex/readme.md

 1. Use `npm` to install the required modules for postgres and sequelize: `pg` and `sequelize`
 2. Make sure your Postgres server is running (check for the elephant).
-3. Create your database with the `createdb` command followed by your database name.
+3. Run `sequelize init` to initialize Sequelize.
-4. Run `sequelize init` to initialize Sequelize.
+4. Update your newly created `config/config.json` file as we did in class.
+This means changing the credentials, updating the SQL flavor, and changing the database name to `pokedex`.
-5. Update your newly created `config/config.json` file as we did in class.
-This means changing the credentials, updating the SQL flavor, and changing the database name to the one you created in step 3.
+5. Run `sequelize db:create` to create your database inside of Postgres

 #### Part 2: Create your Pokemon Model and Table